Sh4dowking/ForceItem/README.md

 **Made with ❤️ for the Minecraft community by Sh4dowking**

-*ForceItem v2.1 - Now with comprehensive perk system and enhanced gameplay features!*
+*ForceItem v2.2.0 - Now with comprehensive perk system, enhanced GUI safety, and superior user experience!*